C.2 Disputed Academic Evaluation Procedures

 II.
 Schools Not Organized by Departments

-For schools not organized by departments, the first level of review beyond the instructor is by the dean and, if needed, the second level is conducted by the office of the provost.
+For schools not organized by departments, the second level of review beyond the instructor is by the dean.
 This applies to the following schools:

 USC School of Dramatic Arts